Aryan2901/Air_drawing/README.md

 ### Requirements

-Make sure you have following libraries in your environment before running, If not run below command in command window to install all the reuired python libraries.
+Make sure you have following libraries in your environment before running, If not run below command in command window to install all the required python libraries.

 ```bash
   pip install -r requirements.txt